-The confusion comes when your buyer’s agent asks how much you want to “put down” as an earnest money deposit.
+The confusion comes when your buyer’s agent asks how much you want to “put down” as a good faith or earnest money deposit.

 Think of it this way.
 A down payment is money a buyer must produce or put toward the purchase price to get approved for the loan.
-Your down payment that is required to secure the loan has nothing to do with money you put down as earnest money with a purchase and sales contract.
+Your down payment that is required to secure the loan has nothing to do with money you put down as good faith with a purchase and sales contract.

-The earnest money deposit is a showing you are acting in good faith or a promise to a seller you will perform on a purchase contract.
+The earnest money deposit is a showing of good faith or promise to a seller you will perform on a purchase contract.
 It has nothing to do with your bank financing and the down payment the bank is requiring.

 The down payment is to satisfy the bank, earnest money satisfies the seller.

 While it is not required, it is standard and typical.
 You would be doing a disservice to yourself by not carefully considering the deposit you submit with a contract.

 An earnest money deposit is important to a seller in contract negotiations.
 It shows the seller you are serious in your intent to purchase their home.
 If you are not willing to put down a substantial deposit with a contract, the seller will not take you seriously.